 How to Apply

 This is a competitive award.
-Students may apply for this award in conjunction with an internship program coordinated by UT Education Abroad, to fund a self-sourced internship.
+Students may apply for this award in conjunction with an internship program coordinated by UT Education Abroad or to fund a self-sourced internship.
 Students may only be awarded once.

 In order to apply, applicants must satisfy the following requirements: